-WestARCHES is an integrative learning program that enhances the value of participation in a wide range of curricular and co-curricular opportunities and prepares students to translate passions into exciting career options.
+WestARCHES is a tailored, collaborative leadership and service program that prepares students to translate their passions into exciting career options.

-The WestARCHES Program (Westminster Action Research through Community, Holistic Education, and Service) grew out of the Westminster Scholars program and provides seminar-style learning for students to gain experience in community-based research while developing skills in leadership, collaboration, diversity, and global concepts during freshman and sophomore years.
+The WestARCHES Program (Westminster Action Research through Community, Holistic Education, and Service) grew out of the Westminster Scholars program and provides seminar-style learning for students to gain experience in community-based research while developing skills in leadership, collaboration, diversity, and global concepts during the first and second year of colllege.

 Later in the program, students design Individual Development Plans with a mentor to organize and deepen the value of the variety of curricular and co-curricular experiences that are possible through an interdisciplinary set of opportunities at Westminster.
 Possible experiences that may be included in Individual Development Plans include internships, study abroad programs, undergraduate research, independent study, May Term international study experiences, specific coursework, service learning, and more.